 The architectural style is neo-Gothic with strong inspiration from European churches.
 This stems especially from the fact that the bricks are left exposed and undressed, which is unusual for churches in Latin America, in general, and Argentina, in particular.

 The decorations on the inside have beautiful details and tall white columns gorgeously create the setting.

-The viewpoint in the Cathedral’s tower
+The Viewpoint From the Cathedral’s Tower

 The highlight of a visit to the cathedral, in my opinion, is without any doubt the viewpoint from one of the towers.
 From up here, you have a beautiful view of the city of La Plata.
 After all, it is the tallest church in Argentina!

-Because of the renovations of the cathedral in the late-1990s, the viewpoint is accessed through a glass elevator that gives you are sneak peek at the interior of the tower.
+Because of the renovations of the cathedral in the late 1990s, the viewpoint is accessed through a glass elevator that gives you are sneak peek at the interior of the tower.

 Are you looking for other ideas for day trips from Buenos Aires?
 Check out the Tigre Delta!

 Las Plata also houses a very special house.
 One of two houses built by the architect Le Corbusier in the Americas – and the only house of Le Corbusier in South America – is located in La Plata.

 The house is also called The Curutchet House.
 Named after its previous owner, Dr. Pedro Domingo Curutchet who was an Argentine surgeon.

 In 2016, the house was listed as a UNESCO World Heritage Site because of the architectural novelty of its time.